 Samuel L. Rogers has ordered that B. Mull and others.
-Clifton C. Jermane, special agent, be tion in that state with a view to the and others. state's admission to the registration area for deaths.
-Upon its being admit-
+Clifton C. Jermane, special agent, besent June 1 to North Carolina to inspect the operation of death registration in that state with a view to the and others. state's admission to the registration that state.